vimalnathnambiar/pwizConvert/README.md

 ### General

-- Information on the data file(s) that has an error is not captured.
+- Information of file(s) that has an error during conversion (i.e., ReaderFail) is not captured.

 ### Bash

--
+- An error during file conversion will not interrupt the entire file conversion process.

 ### JavaScript

-- An error will interrupt the ProteoWizard msConvert file conversion process.
+- An error during file conversion will interrupt the entire file conversion process.

 ## License